Carla Sunberg: Church of the Nazarene

-Missionary to Russia (1992-2005)
+Missionary to Russia (1992–2005)

 From July 1992 to 2005, Sunberg and her husband Charles and their two daughters lived in Moscow, where they were pioneer missionaries for the Church of the Nazarene in the former Soviet Union, that resulted in the establishment of the Church of the Nazarene in the Commonwealth of Independent States (CIS).
 Their responsibilities involved giving leadership to more than 60 ministries, including leading Russian Nazarenes in starting churches, compassionate ministry centers, and clergy education centers.
-In this period, her husband was field director from 1993-2005, while Sunberg served initially as Director of Compassionate Ministries (1992-2002) and later as the Director of Theological Education (2002-2005) for the Church of the Nazarene on the CIS Field.
+In this period, her husband was field director from 1993 to 2005, while Sunberg served initially as Director of Compassionate Ministries (1992–2002) and later as the Director of Theological Education (2002–2005) for the Church of the Nazarene on the CIS Field.
 When the Sunbergs left Russia in 2005, the CIS Field had 50 churches on four districts in 6 nations.

-Director of NAZCOM (Compassionate Ministries) (1992-2002)
+Director of NAZCOM (Compassionate Ministries) (1992–2002)

 In her capacity as Director of Nazarene Compassionate Ministries in the CIS Field, Sunberg used her training and experience as a registered nurse.
 Under the auspices of NAZCOM, a Nazarene humanitarian aid organization working in Russia, by 1996 Sunberg and other nurses from American Nazarene colleges developed a four-module program for continuing education for medical personnel.
 Sunberg and these guest lecturers taught two-week nursing education modules in Russia, Ukraine, and Kazakhstan.
 NAZCOM also worked with Heart to Heart, a Kansas-based Christian organization founded by Nazarene doctor Gary Morsch, helping this group distribute millions of dollars' worth of medication throughout the former Soviet Union.

 Sunberg also developed a preventive dental care program for children.
 She has arranged for visiting dentists to conduct training and demonstrations for Russian dentists on protective sealants for teeth.
 Sunberg also gave presentations in public schools on dental hygiene, and distributed toothbrushes, toothpaste, and dental floss, donated by children in America to the students.
 Additionally, Sunberg trained others in her church to conduct dental hygiene presentations in schools.
 With the aid of several other American nurses, Sunberg also helped the Nazarene Ministry Center to launch a stop-smoking program.